ievertan00/PromptsCraft/README.md

 ## Features

 - **📝 Rich Prompt Editor:** Create and edit prompts with a user-friendly editor.
+- **🧠 Multi-AI Model Support:** Seamlessly switch between different AI models like Gemini and Deepseek for prompt suggestions, refinement, and title generation.
 - **🗂️ Folder Organization:** Organize your prompts into a hierarchical folder structure.
 - **🏷️ Tagging System:** Add tags to your prompts for easy categorization and filtering.
 - **🔍 Powerful Search:** Quickly find prompts by title, content, or tags.